 Fairmont WV 26554-0091

-Executive Board members: Virginia Davidson, Ed Cheslock, Tom Kliethermes, Jeff Carpenter, Darlene Boyles, Principal Chad A. Norman, Eddie Parker, Vera Sansalone, Rodney Stewart, Penny Cousins Roberts, Gina Ezelle, Leah Welty, and Carol Amos.
-Ryan, Vera, Rodney, and cja have profiles on Facebook.
+Executive Board members: Virginia Davidson, Ed Cheslock, Tom Kliethermes, Jeff Carpenter, Darlene Boyles, Principal Tyson Furgason, Eddie Parker, Vera Sansalone, Rodney Stewart, Penny Cousins Roberts, Gina Ezelle, Leah Welty, Matt Delligatti, and Suellen Lemley.
+Vera, Rodney, Darlene, and Eddie have profiles on Facebook.

 o Let's go, Polar Bears!

 Astro Buick Oldsmobile